SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 A non-HA deployment differs from HA in that (1) there is only one StatefulSet managing one Pod that hosts the single broker, (2) there is no Discovery Service for internal communication, and (3) there is no PreShared AuthenticationKey to secure internal communication.

 ### Prometheus Monitoring

+Support can be enabled for [Prometheus Monitoring](https://prometheus.io/docs/introduction/overview/). time series collection happens via a pull model over HTTP Prometheus requires an exporter running that pulls requested metrics from the monitored application - the broker in this case.

 **To be added: diagram and components description.**